Dresch

-Dresch was a large company produced up to 10,000 solo and sidecar mounted motorcycles per year and bought other motorcycle companies such as Le Grimpeur in 1926, PS, Everest and in 1928, DFR.
-It aimed to sell good quality, low cost vehicles.
+Dresch was a large company that produced up to 10,000 solo and sidecar-mounted motorcycles per year and bought other motorcycle companies such as Le Grimpeur in 1926, PS, Everest and in 1928, DFR.
+It aimed to sell good-quality, low-cost vehicles.
 The company built motorcycles for the Paris police.
-During its history, it went through numerous restructuring as Général Motos Cycles in 1929, Dresch-Macam, DFR-Macam in 1932 and, ultimately, SA Dreschmotor.
+During its history, it went through numerous restructurings as Général Motos Cycles in 1929, Dresch-Macam, DFR-Macam in 1932 and, ultimately, SA Dreschmotor.

 Production ended in 1939 and the factory was mothballed, due to the Second World War, but the company attempted to restart after it afterwards and launch its planned "Baltimore" model, a 350cc single with shaft drive.
-Dresch never resumed production, however, a prototype Baltimore model was eventually shown at an exhibition in 1948 and the company continued producing spare parts into the 1950s.
+Dresch never resumed production; however, a prototype Baltimore model was eventually shown at an exhibition in 1948 and the company continued producing spare parts into the 1950s.
 Unfortunately, pre-orders were insufficient and production was halted.